HarishKumar097/test-package/docs/Live/ManageStreamSimulcast.md

 # Method: deleteLiveStreamSimulcast()

 The `deleteLiveStreamSimulcast` method allows you to delete a specific simulcast associated with a live stream.
-To remove a simulcast, you need to provide both the `streamId` (unique identifier of the live stream) and `simulcastId` (unique identifier of the simulcast) that you want to delete.
+To remove a simulcast, you need to provide both the `streamId` and `simulcastId` that you want to delete.

 ### Parameter Details: